-Sarah is a new Ph.D. candidate in the lab.
-She graduated from Ohio Wesleyan University and has already spent a couple field seasons working on our American kestrel project in western Michigan.
+Sarah is a Ph.D. candidate who graduated from Ohio Wesleyan University.
+She spent a couple field seasons working on our American kestrel project in western Michigan.
 Now she is developing a research project on migrant stopover ecology in urban green spaces.

 Melissa is a Ph.D. candidate investigating local and landscape features that influence the types and abundance of birds species that use cultivated fruit as habitat.
 Melissa came to us from the University of Texas where she was a double major in math and biology.